 St. Louis Park Police Department presents four information sessions to city council

-Between August and November 2017, the St. Louis Park Police Department will be presenting four sessions to the St. Louis Park City Council regarding the police department’s service delivery model, policy and procedures, critical incidents, and council response to critical incident.
-Presentations will take place during city council study sessions, which are open to the public.
-Dates, locations and topic details for each of the four sessions is listed below.
-Please check www.stlouispark.org prior to attending these meetings to ensure start times and locations haven’t changed.
+Between August and November 2017, the St. Louis Park Police Department presented four sessions to the St. Louis Park City Council regarding the police department’s service delivery model, policy and procedures, critical incidents, and council response to critical incident.
+Presentations took place during city council study sessions, which are open to the public.
+Dates, locations and topic details for each of the four sessions are listed below.

-Topics: Review of critical incident: officer-involved shooting.
+Review of critical incident: officer-involved shooting.
 Discussion of how investigation of an officer-involved shooting is conducted and the role of elected officials, including interacting with the media.
 (120 min.)
+View presentation.